DirectOutput/DirectOutput/Documentation/30_LedControl Files.md

 * For LedWiz unit 1-16, the framework creates one LedWizEquivalent per unit having the same number as the LedWiz (LedWiz nr. = LedWizEquivalent nr. = ini file number).
 * For PacLed64 units (max 4 supported), the framework creates 2 LedWizEquivalentToys per unit to cover all 64 outputs.
 The numbering for those LedWizEquivalent starts at 20, so PacLed64 id 1 can be accessed through LedWizEquivalents numbered 20 & 21, PacLed id 2 uses 22 & 23 and so on.

-\subsubsection inifiles_manualcabinetconfig Manual cabinet configuration
+\subsection inifiles_manualcabinetconfig Manual cabinet configuration

 Instead of relying on the automatic cabinet configuration, you can also specifiy your own cabinet config for the use with ini files.